Schneckenbusch

-Schneckenbusch (Schneggebesch in Rhine Franconian) is a commune in the Moselle department in Grand Est in north-eastern France.
+Schneckenbusch – Schneggebesch in Rhine Franconian and Alemannic – is a commune in the Moselle department in Grand Est in north-eastern France.
 The word Schneckenbusch is German for "snails bush".

 Geography

 Schneckenbusch is a little village in the south-east of Sarrebourg.
 The village is crossed by a little river, the Bièvre, which rises from the bottom of the Vosges Mountains.
 Schneckenbusch is too crossed by the Marne-Rhine Canal who opened in 1853.

 The commune is situated at 47 miles from Strasbourg, 50 miles from Saarbrücken, 56 miles from Nancy and 78 miles from Metz.